Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 # Get the Experience Platform SDK

-The Adobe Experience Platform SDK is available for Apple iOS \(includes iOS, iPadOS, and tvOS\) via [Cocoapods](https://cocoapods.org/), for Google Android via [Gradle](https://gradle.org), and for various cross-platform platforms such as Cordova, Flutter, React Native, Unity, and Xamarin.
+The Adobe Experience Platform SDK is available for Apple iOS (includes iOS, iPadOS, and tvOS) via [Cocoapods](https://cocoapods.org/), for Google Android via [Gradle](https://gradle.org), and for various cross-platform platforms such as Cordova, Flutter, React Native, Unity, and Xamarin.

 Follow the directions below to include the SDK into your mobile application.

 {% hint style="info" %}
-For iOS and Android projects, the recommended approach to integrating the SDK is to use supported dependency and package managers as listed for each platform such as Maven, Cocoapods, etc. SDKs are also available for download on [Github](https://github.com/Adobe-Marketing-Cloud/acp-sdks/).
+For iOS and Android projects, the recommended approach for integrating the SDK is to use supported dependency and package managers as listed for each platform such as Maven and Cocoapods.
+SDKs are also available for download on [GitHub](https://github.com/Adobe-Marketing-Cloud/acp-sdks/).
 {% endhint %}

 {% tabs %}